ParclLabs/parcllabs-cookbook/README.md

   <img src="images/cookbook_banner.png" alt="Parcl Labs Cook Book">
 </p>

-# Welcome to the Lab: Parcl Labs Examples Repository
+# Welcome to the Lab: Parcl Labs Cookbook

+**We're on a mission to create the world's best API developer experience and community for housing data.** Our Cookbook open-sources our housing market research, empowering you to go from idea to analytics to insight.

-This repository provides ready-to-use code snippets and notebooks to help you easily use the Parcl Labs API for its top use cases: real estate trading and housing market analysis.
+The Cookbook repository provides ready-to-use code snippets and notebooks to help you easily use the Parcl Labs API for its top use cases: real estate trading and housing market analysis.

 ## Prerequisites